-We have one of the greatest numbers of different types of seabirds within a small area than anywhere along the New Zealand Coastline.
+We have one of the greatest varieties of seabirds within a small area anywhere along the New Zealand coastline.

-The list of seabirds below has been sighted off the Kaikoura Coast, mainly in an area from Kaikoura Peninsula south to a distance of 17 miles off the Conway River mouth.
+The seabirds listed below have been sighted off the Kaikōura Coast, mainly in an area from Kaikōura Peninsula south to a distance of 17 miles off the Conway River mouth.

 Great Albatross

-Great albatrosses are the largest of the albatrosses and are amongst the largest of flying birds.
-The wandering albatross and the southern royal albatross have the largest wingspans of any bird, being up to 3.5 m (11 ft) from tip to tip, although the average is a little over 3.6 m (12 ft).
-Large adult males of these two species may exceed 11 kg (24 lb) in weight, as heavy as a large swan.
+Great albatross are the largest members of the albatross family and are among the biggest flying birds in the world.
+The wandering albatross and the southern royal albatross have the greatest wingspans of any bird, reaching over 3 metres (10–11 feet).
+Large adult males of these species can weigh over 11 kilograms (24 pounds), similar to the weight of a large swan.

 Lesser Albatross

-Lesser Albatross (commonly referred to as mollymawks) have the largest range in size of all the albatross genera, with wingspans between 180 and 256 cm (71–101 in).
+Lesser albatross (commonly referred to as mollymawks) have the largest range in size of all the albatross genera, with average wingspans of 2.2 metres (7.2 feet).

 Shearwaters

-There are a number of shearwaters able to be viewed off the Kaikoura Coast, and the most iconic is the Hutton's shearwater that only breeds high up in the Seaward Kaikoura Mountain range.
+A variety of shearwater species can be viewed off the Kaikōura Coast, but the most iconic is the Hutton's shearwater that only breeds high up in the Seaward Kaikōura Mountain range.

 These tubenose birds fly with stiff wings and use a "shearing" flight technique (flying very close to the water and seemingly cutting or "shearing" the tips of waves) to move across wave fronts with the minimum of active flight.
 This technique gives the group its English name.